Seancarpenter/Blog/blog/content/about/index.md

 +++
 title = "About"
-description = "A blog about various things." type = "about" date = "2020-01-01"
+description = "A brief description of this blog." type = "about" date = "2020-01-01"
 +++